nirzari/dva/README.md

 -----
 * please bare in mind the limit of opened file-descriptors is usualy 1024
 * `--parallel-tests` and `--parallel-instances` multiply the usage of file-descriptors needed
-* `sshd` puts a limit the number of sessions users may open in parallel
+* `sshd` puts a limit on the number of sessions users may open in parallel
 * usually `--parallel-tests=10` is the maximum possible
 * `dva` runs in a single process in [gevent](http://www.gevent.org/) pools
 * consider running multiple `dva` instances for large inputs